Samsung/tizen-docs/docs/platform/developing/installing.md

    > [!NOTE]
-   > You can set up the Tizen repository manually using following steps:
+   > You can set up the Tizen repository manually using the following steps:
    > 1. Open the package manager source list using a text editor:
    >
    >    VIM is used in the following example: